pletzer/mint/README.md

 Any help will be greatly appreciated.

 ## How to install or build `MINT` as  a Python module

-This the most user friendly access to the MINT package.
+This is the most user friendly access to the MINT package.
 Not all the functionality from C++ is exposed but it contains the most important parts.
 (Additional features can be added on request.)

 We recommend you install `Miniconda3`.
 Once you have `Miniconda3` installed, type (Unix)
 ```